 The Boston Braves reacquire Shanty Hogan when they purchase the catcher they traded away four years ago to the Giants for $25,000.
 The slow-footed, but gifted defensive backstop lost his spot in the New York lineup at the end of the season when new player-manager Bill Terry, who replaced the legendary John McGraw in early June, elected to build the team around speed and pitching.

 Babe Ruth loses an opportunity to manage the Reds when Jacob Ruppert refuses to release his 38 year-old outfielder.
-The Yankee owner still viewed the aging superstar, who batted .301 with with 34 home runs and 103 RBIs last season, as an asset to the team.
+The Yankee owner still viewed the aging superstar, who batted .301 with 34 home runs and 103 RBIs last season, as an asset to the team.

 The New York Times reports Curt Flood will challenge the reserve clause by suing major league baseball.
 The Cardinals' outfielder's case, which will ultimately be appealed unsuccessfully in the U.S. Supreme Court, will pave the way for the players to overturn baseball's reserve clause in their attempt to gain free agency.

 Philip G. Epstein, an American screenwriter best known, along with his identical twin, Julius, and Howard Koch, for writing the 1942 Academy Award-winning screenplay for Casablanca, welcomes his fraternal twin grandsons into the world.
 In twenty-eight years, the 60-second younger brother of Paul, Theo, will become the youngest GM in the history of major league baseball, when the Red Sox hired him in 2002.